Ethan-Castro/hackprinceton-repo/AI_TOOLS_README.md

 - Enhanced system prompt explaining when and how to use each tool
 - Proper error handling

+#### Agent Orchestration (`lib/agents/*`)
+- `lib/agents/chat-agent.ts` and `lib/agents/health-agent.ts` wrap the AI SDK `Experimental_Agent` class
+- Each helper resolves the correct model (Cerebras vs Gateway), injects the shared system prompts, and wires in the relevant tools
+- API routes reuse these helpers so the same agent configuration can power REST endpoints, streaming responses, or future UI surfaces without duplicating logic

 #### Chat Component (`components/chat.tsx`)
 - Renders tool outputs as React components
 - Three renderer components: